njcuk9999/jwst-mtl/SOSS/extract/Empirical_Trace/README.md

-## Code for the Empirical Trace Construction&trade; Module
+## Code for the appleSOSS&trade Empirical Trace Construction Module

 The empirical trace construction aka the *appleSOSS* (A Producer of ProfiLEs for SOSS) module builds uncontaminated 2D trace profiles for the first and second diffraction orders for a NIRISS/SOSS
 GR700XD/CLEAR observation.
 The uncontaminated profiles are entirely data driven, only employing models where absolutely necessary (e.g., in the overlap region on the detector), and as such retain a high level of fidelity to the original observations.